 - International faculty ratio (5 %);

 - QS EECA University Rankings

-QS World University Rankings: EECA Emerging Europe and Central Asia (EECA) is one of regional university rankings of the Quacquarelli Symonds (QS), a leading global higher education and career development network.
+QS World University Rankings: EECA Emerging Europe and Central Asia (EECA) are the regional university rankings of Quacquarelli Symonds (QS), a leading global higher education and career development network.
 The QS EECA regional rankings feature the top 400 universities in the region, representing a total of 29 countries.
 In total, there are more than 3,300 higher education institutions in emerging Europe and Central Asia, from Estonia to Cyprus, from Slovenia to Kazakhstan.

-RSU has been included in the regional QS EECA Rankings already since 2015 and listed among the 38 % of the top universities.
-The university received the highest scores on two indicators: international students (13th place) and citations per paper (64th place).
+RSU has been included in the regional QS EECA Rankings since 2015 and is listed among the 38% top universities.
+The university received the highest score on two indicators: international students (13th place) and citations per paper (64th place).

 The results of the QS EECA Rankings are based on ten indicators that are different from those used of the QS World University Rankings: